Javed Ahmad Ghamidi

-He became a member of the Council of Islamic Ideology (responsible for giving legal advice on Islamic issues to the Pakistani Government and the country's Parliament) on 28 January 2006, where he remained for a couple of years.
+He became a member of the Council of Islamic Ideology (responsible for giving legal advice on Islamic issues to the Pakistani government and the country's Parliament) on 28 January 2006, where he remained for a couple of years.
 He also taught Islamic studies at the Civil Services Academy for more than a decade from 1979 to 1991.
 He was also a student of Islamic scholar and exegete, Amin Ahsan Islahi.
-He is running an intellectual movement similar to Wasatiyyah, on the popular electronic media of Pakistan.
+He is running an intellectual movement similar to Wasatiyya, on the popular electronic media of Pakistan.
 Currently he is Principal Research Fellow and Chief Patron of Ghamidi Center of Islamic Learning in United States.
 Javed Ahmad Ghamidi was named in The Muslim 500 (The World's Most Influential Muslims) in the 2019, 2020 and 2021 editions.